 CalMTA is committed to prioritizing equity, reaching ESJ communities, and advancing workforce education and training (WE&T) to align with the needs of the ESJ communities in California.
-An initiative targeting the foodservice market would aim to ensure small independent businesses and foodservices businesses in the ESJ communities enjoy the benefits of efficient electric water heaters without imposing any financial burdens.
+An initiative targeting the foodservice market would aim to ensure small independent businesses and foodservices businesses in the ESJ communities enjoy the benefits of efficient electric water heaters.
 Some possible approaches for integrating equity and supporting ESJ communities that we will explore in Phase II include:

 - Incorporation of ESJ community voices in research: CalMTA will ensure ESJ community voices are incorporated into our market research, field demonstrations, and strategy pilots.
-This includes engaging Community Based Organizations (CBO's) and independent restaurant associations to understand the decision-making process for purchasing new or replacement water heaters, identifying unique barriers and opportunities for small, independent restaurants and those in ESJ communities, creating tools and resources to increase awareness among business owners, and identifying pathways for job creation in water heating installations for ESJ communities.
-Additionally, our research will specifically explore the financial constraints faced by restaurants with slim margins and research potential strategies to mitigate cost impacts, including operational costs and energy bills. - Equitable access to water heating solutions: Identify financing mechanisms and bundling options that reduce the upfront cost of efficient electric water heating systems.
+This includes engaging Community Based Organizations (CBO's) and independent restaurant associations to understand the decision-making process for purchasing new or replacement water heaters, identifying unique barriers and opportunities for small, independent restaurants and those in ESJ communities, creating tools and resources to increase awareness among business owners, and identifying pathways for job creation in water heating installations for ESJ communities. - Equitable access to water heating solutions: Identify financing mechanisms and bundling options that reduce the upfront cost of efficient electric water heating systems.
 Explore partnerships with electric panel upgrade programs to reduce or eliminate panel upgrade costs.
-Identify and promote affordable financing options such as green financing or on-bill financing or leasing mechanisms to spread the cost over time, making these solutions financially viable for restaurant owners.
-Develop solutions that address not only initial affordability but also potential ongoing operational cost savings, ensuring financial viability for restaurant owners with slim profit margins. - Workforce development and job creation: When the market is ready and enough demand exists, collaboration between manufacturers, vocational schools, and community colleges to influence workforce development initiatives could empower ESJ communities to engage in high-quality jobs in this market. - Monitoring and continuous improvement: Track the effectiveness of ESJ and WE&T strategies and adjust them to maximize impact.
-This includes evaluating the economic impact on small businesses, ensuring that interventions do not unintentionally place a financial strain on restaurant owners.
+Identify and promote affordable financing options such as green financing or on-bill financing or leasing mechanisms to spread the cost over time, making these solutions financially viable for restaurant owners. - Workforce development and job creation: When the market is ready and enough demand exists, collaboration between manufacturers, vocational schools, and community colleges to influence workforce development initiatives could empower ESJ communities to engage in high-quality jobs in this market. - Monitoring and continuous improvement: Track the effectiveness of ESJ and WE&T strategies and adjust them to maximize impact.